-- Themes: with the introduction of Bootstrap 4 final for Moodle 3.5 we will now focus on further improving the Boost theme.
-As discussed on the forum we will retain Bootstrapbase and the Clean theme for Moodle 3.6, but will remove them for Moodle 3.7.
+- Deprecating bootstrapbase (and clean/more) and introducing the new Classic theme in core.
+The Classic theme will retain a navigation block similar to the one in Clean.
+With the introduction of Bootstrap 4 final for Moodle 3.5 we are now focused on further improving the Boost theme.
+As discussed on the forum we have retained Bootstrapbase and the Clean theme for Moodle 3.6, but are removing them for Moodle 3.7.
 Supporting multiple frameworks and themes increases our development and testing efforts as all new features require development and testing across the different themes.
 In turn this means that less time is available to work on new features, bugs, and other user-facing functionality.
 In the long term this is not sustainable and also not beneficial.
 This will allow us to focus our efforts on improving the core theme and ultimately serving our users better.
-A new ‘Classic’ theme, based on Bootstrap 4 final, will be introduced that is more in-line with the Clean theme, retaining the 2 and 3 column grid layout, and the classic navigation block.

 - Code freeze (no new features accepted): 8th April 2019

 - QA cycle (start of QA testing): 15th April 2019

 - Release date (once QA passed): 13th May 2019

 - Code freeze (no new features accepted): 7th October 2019